UTSA17T/UiPath/_posts/2013-09-16-UiPathUiAutomationAPIwalk–through.markdown

  + instantiate a UiImage object and call LoadFile against the file containing the image of the GUI object
  + instantiate a UiNode and use FromSelector to find the top level window of the app to be automated
- + call uiNode.FindImage against the image object at step 1). and get a UiRegion which represents the coordinates of the UI object on the screen
+ + call uiNode.FindImage against the image object at step one and get a UiRegion which represents the coordinates of the UI object on the screen
  + having the coordinates we can Click on the GUI object

 ##Other library objects